 TSX falls at open as energy stocks weigh

-June 26 (Reuters) - Canada's main stock index opened lower on Friday, dragged by the energy sector tracking oil prices as concerns about rising coronavirus cases in the United States and China dented hopes of recovery for fuel demand.
+June 30 (Reuters) - Canada's main stock index opened lower on Tuesday, with the energy sector tracking oil prices lower on concerns about the relentless global spread of the novel coronavirus as well as simmering U.S.-China tensions.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.